High-Impact Tutoring Toolkit

 In partnership with

-Why are you considering high-impact tutoring as an acceleration strategy for your students?
+Why should you consider high-impact tutoring as an acceleration strategy for your students?

 Resources

-CityTutor DC has developed its own training for any tutor serving Washington, DC students, including school staff acting as tutors, and has also partnered with Relay GSE to develop training materials on building relationships and supporting multilingual learners.
-Take me to the CityTutor DC Training subpage and Resources page.
+• CityTutor DC has developed its own training for any tutor serving Washington, DC students, including school staff acting as tutors, and has also partnered with Relay GSE to develop training materials on building relationships and supporting multilingual learners.
+Take me to the CityTutor DC Training.

 What curricular materials and training will the tutors use?